howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 ```

-Means that we want to expose a field with name "allLinks", response is a list of `LinkType` objects.
+The snippet above defines a GraphQL field.
+It's name is "allLinks".
+It's a list (ListType) of link items (LinkType).
 At the end we have to provide a function wich will resolve a result.
 In this case it's a `DAO`'s function `allLinks`.
 We have to implement it now.

 <Instruction>